OBTITAN/odin-recipes/README.md

 # odin-recipes
 # This project shows the skeleton/structure of a recipe website using HTML
-# The would be done using the knowlede gained from TOP's HTML Foundation course
+# This would be done using the knowledge gained from The Odin Project's HTML Foundation course
 # Further enhancements would be made as course progression is made